The Society of St Vincent De Paul

 The SVP also has a presence internationally in many countries and every five years a new president is appointed.
 The headquarters of the organisation is based in Paris as the Founder Frederic Ozanam was French.
 The name was taken from that famous French priest Vincent De Paul who did so much for the poor during his lifetime.

 If you are thinking of joining the SVP, the first thing to do would be to speak to any of the members who would tell you what is involved.
 They meet every two weeks and new members would first have to have a CRB check to ensure that you are suitable to visit vulnerable people.
 You can attend some meetings while the check is being undertaken and provided that you are given the all clear, then you can start visiting clients preferably with another member to begin with until you are familiar with the routine.

 At our meetings, we open with prayer, have a spiritual reading and then hear the minutes of the previous meeting.
-Reports are made on visits made and these are noted and minuted.
+Reports are given on visits made and these are noted and minuted.
 We also have a “secret bag” collection from the members at each meeting.
 The amount is counted and minuted and the treasurer banks this every three months, and also sends a financial report to national office detailing income received such as a church donation, member’s contributions and expenses incurred during this period.

 The SVP also runs Special Works such as furniture stores, charity shops and counselling centres although most of these are based in the north of the country in such places as Leeds, Birmingham and Newcastle.
 There is also a National Raffle held once a year in an effort by conferences to sell as many books of tickets as possible.
 This helps the National finances as well as benefitting the local conference.
 There are children’s camps organised to provide a week’s holiday to underprivileged children during the Summer at the campsite near Chelmsford in Essex.